Follow your tastebuds to find the hidden Algarve

 Staying there

-Hotel Rural Quinta do Marco is a family-friendly yet peaceful countryside retreat in Santa Catarina da Fonte do Bispo with large, comfortable rooms, an excellent restaurant and sprawling grounds surrounding a swimming pool. hotelquintadomarco.com
+Hotel Rural Quinta do Marco is a family-friendly yet peaceful countryside retreat in Santa Catarina da Fonte do Bispo, with large, comfortable rooms, an excellent restaurant, and sprawling grounds surrounding a swimming pool. hotelquintadomarco.com

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}